yshavit/antlr-denter/README.md

 A mostly-readymade solution to INDENT/DEDENT tokens in ANTLR v4.
 Just plug in the `DenterHelper` and you'll be good to go!
 See [this blog post](http://blog.yuvalshavit.com/2014/02/python-like-indentation-using-antlr4.html) for some of the motivations behind this project.

+antlr-helper is released under [the MIT license](http://opensource.org/licenses/MIT), which basically means you can do whatever you want with it.
+That said, I'd really appreciate hearing from you if you find this project useful!
+Maybe star the project?

 Usage
 =====